 A baby who does not get enough rest, is cranky.
-Babies are not like adults, who simply go to sleep when we are tired.
-Nope.
+Babies are not like adults.
+They cannot simply go to sleep when they are tired.
 Babies need to be put to sleep so you need to create the environment first, before your baby will nod off to baby dreamland.
 Here is a helpful guide to see how much sleep babies generally need, based on their age.

 Preparing freezer meals will make your life A LOT EASIER!
 Here is a great resource for make-ahead freezer meals for new moms.